-Solar pool heating system on the roof of Belmont Oasis Leisure Centre program to reduce energy use and greenhouse gas emissions from 2009- 2019.
-Under the $ACE_R$ program, the City joined the WALGA Emissions Reporting Platform hosted by Greensense Consulting in 2010/11 and participated until its discontinuation in June 2015.
+Solar pool heating system on the roof of Belmont Oasis Leisure Centre greenhouse gas emissions from 2009- 2019.
+Under the ACER program, the City joined the WALGA Emissions Reporting Platform hosted by Greensense Consulting in 2010/11 and participated until its discontinuation in June 2015.